flxo/rogcat/README.md

     <COMMAND>    Optional command to run and capture stdout from.
 Pass "-" to d capture stdin'.
 If omitted, rogcat will run "adb logcat -b all" and restarts this commmand if 'adb' terminates

 SUBCOMMANDS:
     bugreport      Capture bugreport.
 This is only works for Android versions < 7. completions    Generates completion scripts
-    configuration    Configuration options
     devices        Show list of available devices
     help           Prints this message or the help of the given subcommand(s) log            Add log message(s) log buffer
-    profiles         Show and manage configuration profiles
+    profiles       Show and manage profiles
 ```

 ## Bugs